lightning/bolts/02-peer-protocol.md

 so will allow the other node to seize all the funds.
 Nodes SHOULD NOT sign commitment transactions unless it is about to broadcast them (due to a failed connection), to reduce this risk.

+### Updating Fees: `update_fee`

+An `update_fee` message is sent by the node which is paying the bitcoin fee.
+Like any update, it is first committed to the receiver's commitment transaction, then (once acknowledged) committed to the sender's.
+Unlike an HTLC, `update_fee` is never closed, simply replaced.

+There is a possibility of a race: the recipient can add new HTLCs before it receives the `update_fee`, and the sender may not be able to afford the fee on its own commitment transaction once the `update_fee` is acknowledged by the recipient.
+In this case, the fee will be less than the fee rate, as described in [BOLT #3](03-transactions.md#fee-calculation).

+The exact calculation used for deriving the fee from the fee rate is given in [BOLT #3].

+1. type: 134 (`update_fee`)
+2. data:
+   * [8:channel-id]
+   * [4:feerate-per-kw]

+#### Requirements

+The node which is responsible for paying the bitcoin fee SHOULD send `update_fee` to ensure the current fee rate is sufficient for timely processing of the commitment transaction by a significant margin.

+The node which is not responsible for paying the bitcoin fee MUST NOT send `update_fee`.

+A receiving node SHOULD fail the channel if the `update_fee` is too low for timely processing, or unreasonably large.

+A receiving node MUST fail the channel if the sender is not responsible for paying the bitcoin fee.

+A receiving node SHOULD fail the channel if the sender cannot afford the new fee rate on the receiving node's current commitment transaction, but it MAY delay this check until the `update_fee` is committed.

+#### Rationale

+Bitcoin fees are required for unilateral closes to be effective, particularly since there is no general method for the node which broadcasts it to use child-pays-for-parent to increase its effective fee.

+Given the variance in fees, and the fact that the transaction may be spent in the future, it's a good idea for the fee payer to keep a good margin, say 5x the expected fee requirement, but differing methods of fee estimation mean we don't specify an exact value.

+Since the fees are currently one-sided (the party which requested the channel creation always pays the fees for the commitment transaction), it is simplest to only allow them to set fee levels, but as the same fee rate applies to HTLC transactions, the receiving node must also care about the reasonableness of the fee.

 # Authors